 An array of international actors have started to discuss and support urban-level policymaking against a range of threats, including terrorism.
 This includes UN Habitat, World Bank, the International Organization for Standardization and humanitarian actors.
 With repeated attacks against large- and mega-cities in the United Kingdom and elsewhere, there is an urgent need to better understand urban tools against terrorism and radicalisation.

-This event will discuss current and emerging initiatives to improve resilience and prevention through urban design, technology and community integration measures.
-It will draw from recent research conducted in London, Karachi and Colombian cities by IISS researchers.
+This event discussed current and emerging initiatives to improve resilience and prevention through urban design, technology and community integration measures.
+It drew from recent research conducted in London, Karachi and Colombian cities by IISS researchers.

-This event will take place in the Trafalgar Room at Arundel House, 6 Temple Place, London WC2R 2PG*.
+This event took place in the Trafalgar Room at Arundel House, 6 Temple Place, London WC2R 2PG.

 Virginia Comolli leads the Security and Development Programme, setting its research priorities and direction.
 She contributes to IISS research, represents the Institute at conferences internationally and in the media, and delivers briefings to government and corporate audiences.